Robotic Sorting Systems: Robot Management and Layout Design Optimization: Layout Design Optimization

-where parameter $N_{o}$ denotes the minimum number of outlets that should be covered.
 The trade-off between these two types of costs in the objective function is the focus of the site planning stage.
-We formulate the layout design problem (LDP) as following integer programming model.
+We formulate the layout design problem (LDP) as the following integer programming model:

-where constraints (\ref{const:highdemand}) and (\ref{const:lowdemand}) ensure that the solution meets predicted sorting requirements.
-Constraint (\ref{const:outlet}) restricts the lower bound of the site size to accommodate an adequate number of outlets.
-Constraint (\ref{const:number_of_station}) represents the maximum number of loading stations accommodated in the aisle network under RC-S. Constraints (\ref{const:number_of_worker_1}) and (\ref{const:number_of_worker_2}) limit the maximum number of workers to be stationed.
-By the design of the system in section 3, we add constraints (\ref{const:even_1})-(\ref{const:even_2}) to ensure the number of aisles even.
-The remaining constraints include the expressions to calculate the cost of each component and the estimation formula of system efficiency.
+Constraint~(\ref{const:THdemand}) ensures that the system throughput meets the sorting requirements in different periods.
+Constraint (\ref{const:outlet}) imposes a lower bound on the site size to accommodate an sufficient number of outlets $N_o$.
+Constraint~(\ref{const:number_of_station}) represents the maximum number of loading stations that can be accommodated in the aisle network under RC-S. Constraint~(\ref{const:number_of_worker_s}) limits the maximum number of workers to be stationed.
+Constraints (\ref{const:even_1})-(\ref{const:even_2}) ensure that the numbers of aisles are even.
+The remaining constraint~(\ref{const:variable_LDP}) requires the decision variables to be positive integers.

 It is difficult to solve LDP because of the non-linearity of the inequality constraints, especially for large-scale problems.
-In this research, we apply the method of penalty successive linear programming (PSLP) to solve the LP-relaxation of LDP, which exhibits good robustness and convergence properties for large-scale problems \citep{bazaraa2013nonlinear}.
-Specifically, PSLP sequentially solves a linearized feasible direction finding subproblem along with the penalty function, and utilizes the concept of trust region (updated at each iteration) to control the step size.
-To ensure the constraints continuous and differentiable, we introduce additional constraints requiring that the number of robots is less than the number of available VPs, shown as follows.
+In this research, we apply the method of penalty successive linear programming (PSLP) to solve the LP relaxation of LDP, which exhibits good robustness and convergence properties for large-scale problems \citep{bazaraa2013nonlinear}.
+Specifically, PSLP sequentially solves a linearized feasible direction finding subproblem augmented with the penalty function, and utilizes the concept of a trust region (updated at each iteration) to control the step size.
+To ensure that the constraints continuous and differentiable, we introduce additional constraints requiring that the number of robots is less than the number of available VPs, given by

 At the end of the algorithm, the optimal solution of the relaxed problem is converted into a feasible solution for the original problem by rounding up.
-The details of PSLP algorithm are shown in appendix C.
+The details of the PSLP algorithm are shown in Appendix~C.